lsst-dm/dmtn-224/index.rst

 #.
 History of changes (creation, revocation, expiration, modification) to tokens, including who made the change and the IP address from which it was made.
 #.
 List of authentication administrators, who automatically get the ``admin:token`` scope when they authenticate via a browser;
 #.
 History of changes to admins, including who made the change and the IP address from which it was made.

+Critically, the token secret is not stored in the SQL database, only in Redis.
+A token therefore cannot be recreated from the SQL database.
+Redis is the only authority for whether a token is valid.

 Note that IP addresses are stored with history entries.
 IP addresses are personally identifiable information and may be somewhat sensitive, but are also extremely useful in debugging problems and identifying suspicious behavior.